Updated: 28 June 2022

 LEICESTER SQUARE & THE ALHAMBRA THEATRE

-However, the area has been a popular entertainment since Victorian times.
+However, the area has been popular for entertainment since Victorian times.
 Back then, Leicester Square boasted numerous attractions for Londoners.
-Among them were Wyld’s Great Globe, the Savile House Museum, Burford’s Panorama and the Alhambra, with a Moorish façade, dome and minaret -styled towers.
+Among them were Wyld’s Great Globe, the Savile House Museum, Burford’s Panorama and the Alhambra, with a Moorish façade, dome and minaret-styled towers.

 The Alhambra was by far the most successful.
 It opened in 1854 with the official name of the Royal Panopticon of Science Arts, featuring art exhibitions and scientific demonstrations.
 It was built on the site of today’s Odeon Luxe cinema but despite its initial success, it closed just three years later.